-The accession treaty was signed in Brussels in December 2011.
-After ratification by all the EU Member States and a referendum in Croatia, the country will be ready to join the EU on 1 July 2013, making it the EU’s 28th member state.
-Croatia became a member of the North Atlantic Treaty Organization (NATO) in April 2009.
+The Treaty of Accession was signed in Brussels in December 2011.
+Following the ratification process in all EU member states and the public referendum in Croatia, the country joined the EU as the 28th member on 1 July, 2013.
+Since April 2009, Croatia is a member of the North Atlantic Treaty Organization (NATO).

-Croatia’s weak point is its economy.
-Its substantial trade deficit is caused by its lack of competitiveness.
-EU accession will open up new opportunities for the Croatian economy, enabling it, for example, to access resources from EU Structural Funds and so improve its economic performance.
-Integration into the EU is also likely to have a positive effect on the private sector's willingness to invest in Croatia.
-Tourism is still the most important economic sector and is making a major contribution to reducing the trade deficit.
+Croatia’s weak point is the economy.
+The high trade deficit is due to insufficient competitiveness.
+The EU accession has opened up further opportunities for the Croatian economy, as for example, access to the EU Structural Funds to increase overall economic performance.
+The integration into the EU is expected to have a positive impact in the medium term on the private sector's willingness to invest.
+Tourism continues to be the most important industry and contributes significantly to the reduction of the trade deficit.

 Further challenges for Croatia are the high foreign debt and the existing budget deficit.

 Even after the end of the bilateral cooperation with Croatia, the country's involvement in regional cooperation in South-East Europe remains important.
 Croatia’s experiences in the accession negotiations are of great relevance to the countries with the prospect of accession.
 Thanks to the acquired expertise, Croatia can support the accession process of other countries in South-East Europe.